HosseinAssaran/BeagleBoneBlueTutorial/BeagleBoneNoteSheet.md

 # Boot BeagleBone From Serial Port:
 1. Disconnect sd card and micro usb and power board with adapter
-2. While board connected with uart run minicom
+2. While board connected over uart0 to PC run minicom
 3. Plug power when pressing SD button and release it after power up
 4. When you see `C` press `ctrl+a` and then `s` and select xmodem
 5. Choose `SPL` pre-built image and hit enter